 Interested in Partnering With the Center for Community-Engaged Learning?

-The Center for Community Engaged Learning is the department on campus that supports community-engaged learning courses and advising individual students on volunteer opportunities in the Twin Cities.
-There are 3 main ways we connect students to community opportunities:
+The Center for Community Engaged Learning is the department on campus that supports community-engaged learning courses and provides resources to volunteer opportunities in the Twin Cities.
+Click on a tab below to learn more about ways we engage students with your work and how it benefits you as an organization.

 Community-Engaged Learning Courses